yueli711/COVID-19/README.md

 ### Verify the 25 gene expression signature in the test data (cell lines and clinical patients)

 1. Four test sets were used.
 (1) Series 2 is A549 cell line infeted with SARS-CoV-2 compared with mock; (2) Series 15 is postmortem COVID-19 patients compared with healthy lung biospy; (3) Bronchoalveolar lavage fluid (BALF) cells of COVID-19 patients compared with healthy control; (4) Peripheral blood mononuclear cells (PBMC) of COVID-19 patients compared with healthy controls.

+2. We have to always put the [signature_gene_list_prior_25yueli.csv](https://github.com/yueli8/COVID-19/blob/master/input_files/signature_gene_list_prior_25yueli.csv) file in the directory of ```~/covid19```.

+3. Seires 15 used as a positive

 ### Expression patterns of the 25 gene signature in single cell RNA-seq data